smyalygames/checklist-tester/README.md

-# dissertation
+# Dissertation
-Main repository for my dissertation for BSc Computer Science
+This is the main repository for my dissertation for BSc Computer Science which will include all the resources, including the code and written reports.